HealthJune 16, 2021|UpdatedNovember 20, 2024

 While digital tools helped transition many aspects of medical curriculum for virtual learning, there are some that are innately harder to teach virtually – one of them being anatomy.
 Faculty in anatomy were tasked with replicating hands-on dissection labs in a remote, online environment where students couldn’t explore cadavers on their own.

-In this first installment of the Wolters Kluwer Expert Insights Webinar Series, moderator Vikram Savkar, Vice President and General Manager, Medicine Markets of Health Learning, Research & Practice at Wolters Kluwer, was joined by Dr. Wojciech Pawlina, Professor of Anatomy and Medical Education, Department of Clinical Anatomy, Mayo Clinic, Rochester MN and Editor-in-Chief of Anatomical Sciences Education, who shared how the Mayo Clinic transitioned its anatomy curriculum to hybrid remote instruction during the pandemic and how this is shaping the program’s future.
+Dr. Wojciech Pawlina, Professor of Anatomy and Medical Education, Department of Clinical Anatomy, Mayo Clinic, Rochester, MN, and Editor-in-Chief of Anatomical Sciences Education, shared in a recent Wolters Kluwer webinar series how the Mayo Clinic transitioned its anatomy curriculum to hybrid remote instruction during the pandemic and how this is shaping the program’s future.

-While students and faculty could not be together in the anatomy lab, Dr. Pawlina and his colleagues wanted students to have at least some of the hands-on experience that they would typically get in the gross anatomy labs.
-The team transformed the anatomy lab into a studio for staging a live dissection feed.
+During the pandemic, Dr. Pawlina and her colleagues transformed the anatomy lab into a studio for staging a live dissection feed.
 A faculty member would present prosection material directly from the lab on a live feed so that students could ask questions in real time, such as to show part of the cadaver again or to show it from a different angle.
-The dissections were recorded, and students indicated that they liked the opportunity to review the labs again on their own time.
-Students were also given the opportunity to attend optional lab rotations in groups of three to look at the prospected specimen and ask questions to faculty and teaching assistants.
+Another change involved new virtual reality gross anatomy labs.
+One example is the one provided by BioDigital® XR, in which learners using a VR headset can collaborate on anatomical dissections without the cost and overhead associated with the use of real cadavers.

 2. Mix of synchronous and asynchronous learning